CBZ-D-velop/Ansible-Role-Labocbz-Install-Jenkins/README.md

 ### 2024-01-02: First Init

 * First init of this role with the bootstrap_role playbook by Lord Robin Crombez
+* Role create the jenkins_home
+* Role use Docker and deploy the latest Jenkins image with configuration
+* Manual / pakcage install not used, because of /tmp mout errors, so ... sloth.

 ## Authors